AllenNeuralDynamics/Rhapso/README.md

 ### Running the Job
 1. Follow [Setup Instructions](#setup-instructions).
 2. Navigate your terminal to the root folder of Rhapso.
-In your terminal, run python Rhapso/pipelines/python_pipeline.py.
+In your terminal, run: python Rhapso/pipelines/python_pipeline.py.

 ### Monitoring
 Follow the steps in the pipeline script to understand the sequence and integration of Rhapso components.
 Each step is an opportunity to tweak and learn about the system’s flexibility in real-time applications.